smorenolasa1/ai-for-blockchain/README.md

 ## App Walkthrough

-This section provides a step-by-step walkthrough of the application interface and how a token transfer works, illustrated through the following screenshots.
+This section provides a step-by-step walkthrough of the application interface and how a token transfer works.

+Initial interface:
+(./screenshots/first.jpeg)

 1. **Connecting the Wallet**
    The user is prompted to connect their MetaMask wallet to the MyToken interface.